-The herd, which is known as the Newford Herd, is run on a fully commercial basis.
-It will demonstrate the potential of a moderately large suckler beef farm to generate a viable family farm income when operated to the highest level of technical efficiency and best practice.
+The herd, which is known as the Newford Herd, is run on a fully commercial basis and demonstrates the potential of a moderately large suckler beef farm to generate a viable family farm income when operated to the highest level of technical efficiency and best practice.

 Consists of 100 Angus and Hereford cross Fresian cows, originating from the dairy herd and first calving at 24 months of age.
 System - 21-23 months steer beef

 The Herd has set clear targets: